-Each of our spacious LDR rooms allow you to remain in one birthing suite during labor and the birth of your baby.
+Each of our spacious LDR rooms allow you to remain in one birthing suit during labor and the birth of your baby.

 To promote the mother-infant bonding process, we encourage mothers to room-in with their infant.
 For this reason, mother-baby couplet care is provided by the same nurse each shift.
-However, when rest is necessary, your baby will receive loving care from our experienced nursery staff.
+However, when it is necessary, the newborn nursery is available.

 Our lactation consultants are available to assist you with all aspects of the breastfeeding process.
 A consultant will visit you during your stay, and they are available to you both prenatally and after you have returned home.
 You are also encouraged to call 419.557.7596 for all your breastfeeding questions.

 We are proud to have specially trained pediatric hospitalists available 24 hours a day for high-risk deliveries as well as any situation when your baby may need specialized care.

 We partner with Mom365 to provide a forum for you to share your newborn photos if you choose.